 Le Porquoi Pas – Capestang.
 Not the easiest restaurant to find but worth the effort.
 Small menu but changes regularly.
 Friendly and welcoming staff at this lovely little canal side restaurant.

 Chateau Les Carrasses – Quarante.
 This is a stunning chateau set amongst the vineyards with amazing views.
 Perfect place to visit for lunch or for an aperitif in the early evening followed by dinner.
 Maybe for a special occasion!
+Check opening hours as the venue hosts exclusive wedding receptions over some weekends.

 La Tour Sarrasine – Poilhes.
 What can we say?
 Beautiful canal side setting but slightly off the beaten track with only a little passing trade (mainly from boats on the Canal).
 Food beautifully presented and service excellent.